hideyukiinada/examples/tensorflow/graph2.md

   input: "jungle/lion/read"
   input: "jungle/add/y"
 ```
-This corresponds to 3, and
+This corresponds to the third item "Add these two nodes", and

 ```
 node {